 4.3 Use Social Media to your advantage.

-Do this using your social media pages (Facebook page and group, Twitter account, Linkedin page and group, Pinterest page) as gateways pages to your forum.
+Use your social media pages (Facebook and group, Twitter account, Linkedin page and group, Pinterest page) as gateways to your forum.
 Drive users to these pages and convert them to signup for your forum by offering them the reasons to do it: Check here several incentives you can provide to your forum members.

 The key is to not compete with Facebook groups but offers your users a community with organized information and tools they can use.
-If you are into the weight loss niche, create a calorie table or weight management calculators, etc.
+If you are into the weight loss niche, create a calorie table, weight management calculators, etc.

 If you need help to drive traffic to your social media profiles, check the Mass Planner Review.
-It’s a great tool that will help you promote your forum on Twitter, Facebook, Linkedin, etc.
+It’s a great tool to help you promote your forum on Twitter, Facebook, Linkedin, etc.

 4.4 Add your forum in your email signature